 I would like to say first that you do not have to apologize for your question.
 You have some concerns and this is why we are here to answer your questions or help you explore and address concerns you may have.

 There is love, there is infatuation, there is distraction, and then there is obsession.
-Although you have only described your situation briefly and again I do not have the full story it seems that you are infatuated or you have a crush on a girl that you met at your previous school and you feel that is distracting you; and your thoughts about this girl are preventing you from focusing on your studies.
+Although, you have only described your situation briefly but I do not have the full story, it seems that you are infatuated or you have a crush on a girl that you met at your previous school.
+You feel that it is distracting you and your thoughts about this girl are preventing you from focusing on your studies.

-What I would like to ask you: are you still communicating with this young woman or have you developed this infatuation with this girl from a series of positive experiences that you have had at your previous school?
+What I would like to ask you is that are you still communicating with this young woman or have you developed this infatuation with this girl from a series of positive experiences that you had at your previous school?

-As human beings when we are feeling empty or have not developed that close relationship with Allah swt we often search for objects, people, and many other things to fill the void that we may be experiencing spiritually and emotionally.
+As human beings, when we feel empty or have not developed that close relationship with Allah (SWT), we often search for objects, people, and many other things to fill the void that we may be experiencing spiritually and emotionally.

-I am wondering if this girl is someone who was kind to you and you were able to establish a healthy relationship with her as I can imagine when you think of her it must trigger a sense of happiness that many young people feel when they have a crush.
+I am wondering if this girl is someone who was kind to you and you were able to establish a healthy relationship with her.
+I can imagine when you think of her, it must trigger a sense of happiness that many young people feel when they have a crush.

-Sometimes we tend to think of a crush or an object of our affection more when experiencing stressful times.
-It seems that you are dealing with a lot of stress in the home and you seem to be isolating yourself from your family but your thoughts of this young woman seem to be an escape for you.
+Sometimes, we tend to think of a crush or an object of our affection more when experiencing stressful times.
+It seems that you are dealing with a lot of stress at home and you seem to be isolating yourself from your family, but your thoughts of this young woman seem to be an escape for you.

-What you will discover is that as you make progress in your own personal growth and connection with the creator the difficulties and hardships will improve around you because your knowledge and faith will have improved and this will affect the solutions you develop for your problems and the way you approach them.
+What you will discover is that as you make progress in your own personal growth and connection with the Creator, the difficulties and hardships will improve around you because your knowledge and faith will have improved.
+This will affect the solutions you develop for your problems and the way you approach them.

 For further guidance, please try the following links: